Everest Two Passes Trek| Renjo La and Cho la- 15 Days

 Ecotourism Practices

-We ask that you join our eco-friendly hiking practice because we are dedicated to keeping the Everest region’s fragile beauty safe.
+We ask that you join our eco-friendly hiking practice because we are dedicated to protecting the high glacial passes of Renjo La and Cho La, the Gokyo lakes and the Sherpa villages of the upper Khumbu.
 At the start of our excursion, each person will receive their own eco-waste bag.
 Please put all of your rubbish that can’t be composted in this bag.
 Don’t leave anything on the trail.
 We need your help to keep the Himalayas clean and lovely for the next generation.

 TEH Family